SSPS - Single Standard for Project Structure

 • Google does not officially recommend using underscores.

-Paths in imports look uniform and are easy to read.
-The only acceptable exception is system files in the root of the repository, such as README or CONTRIBUTING, since their upper case is dictated by generally accepted documentation standards.
+The only acceptable exception is system files in the root of the repository, such as README or CONTRIBUTING, since their uppercase naming is dictated by generally accepted documentation standards.

 Context through nesting

 The file name should not duplicate information already provided by the folder structure.
-In SSPS, context is determined by location, i.e. if the file is located in features/auth, then naming it auth-login-form.tsx is redundant.
+Context is determined by location; that is, if a file is located in features/auth, naming it auth-login-form.tsx is redundant.
 The correct name is login-form.tsx.

-Moving from names like HeaderUserMenuAvatar to the structure widgets/header/ui/user-menu/avatar allows file names to remain concise and accurate.
+Moving from names like HeaderUserMenuAvatar to a structure like widgets/header/ui/user-menu/avatar will help keep filenames short and precise.

 FSD architectural principles